laravel/docs/collections.md

 <a name="method-flatmap"></a>
 #### `flatMap()` {.collection-method}

-The `flatMap` method iterates through the collection and passes each value to the given closure.
-The closure is free to modify the item and return it, thus forming a new collection of modified items.
-Then, the array is flattened by one level:
+The `flatMap` method lets you change each item in a collection and flatten the result into a new collection, without changing the original collection:

     $collection = collect([
         ['name' => 'Sally'],